handsontable/handsontable/docs/content/guides/columns/column-filter.md

 With filtering, you can quickly find the information that you're looking for, based on specific criteria.
 This makes data analysis easier and faster, especially in case of large data sets.

 You can filter data by using Handsontable's built-in interface that resembles Excel.
-For less technical end users, this makes filtering intuitive right out of the box.
+This makes filtering more intuitive for less technical end users, right out of the box.

 You can also filter data programmatically with Handsontable's API.
 This way, you can filter data from outside of the grid and implement your own interface.